How To Build A Fiberglass Dune Buggy or Sandrail

 Use a Turnkey Tube Chassis Kit or Cut Your Own VW Beetle Chassis:

 Turnkey Tube Chassis Kit: This option saves lots of time and headaches.
-The Berrien pre-built tube chassis from Carolina Dune Buggies is exceptionally strong and includes a NostalgiaChassisthick gel-coated fiberglass floor pan which does not need painting and is not susceptible to rust out as is the original VW pan.
+The Berrien pre-built tube chassis from Carolina Dune Buggies is exceptionally strong and includes a thick gel-coated fiberglass floor pan which does not need painting and is not susceptible to rust out as is the original VW pan.
 It is built the correct 80” wheelbase and needs no modification to fit most fiberglass dune buggy bodies.
 It also allows tunnel access from underneath which you do not get with a stock chassis.

 The chassis is made of square tubing, with a 2″ main frame & 1-1/2″ infrastructure, adding an extra 1-1/2″ of lift to the body for increased tire clearance.
 It features body mounting holes that are pre-drilled, sealed and recessed so that the bolts do not protrude below the chassis.
 The clutch cable tube, master cylinder mount, pedal mount and seat track mounting brackets are all factory installed, as well as the four front clamps that are welded to the chassis.
-In addition, the fiberglass floor is pre-drilled and floorbolted in place.
+In addition, the fiberglass floor is pre-drilled and bolted in place.

 DIY Chassis: If you have enough time, tools, a workshop large enough, a welder and mechanical experience, you can build your own chassis from a VW Beetle pan.
 The fiberglass dune buggy chassis is based on a standard VW Beetle pan which has been shortened 14½” and welded back together.
 This includes shortening all center tunnel tubes, cables, fuel lines and the shifter rod.
 There are several different ways to shorten the VW chassis with some being much stronger as well as more difficult than others.